gabotronix/pxn-2119-msfs2020/README.md

 Simply click on a text file for the aircraft you like, then use it as a reference for your in-game control options in FS2020 > Options > Controls.
 You can search by Name or Input within the FS2020 control options.

 ## PXN-2119 Buttons and Axes
 The PXN-2119 has 18 buttons, 6 axes, and 2 POV hats.
 The Throttle base is connected to the Joystick base via a PS2 connector (KB/mouse connector from the olden days).
-The Joystick base is then connected to the PC via USB:
+Then, the Joystick base is connected to the PC via USB:

 ![pxn2119_control_labels](https://user-images.githubusercontent.com/9207205/91651736-d9643700-eac2-11ea-996f-206442c51563.jpg)